How to Train a Boston Terrier

 Common Behavior Issues

 Many breed-associated conditions are manageable when detected early but become significantly more complex — and expensive — when diagnosis is delayed.
-Watch for early signs of brachycephalic syndrome, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Boston Terriers are prone to.
+Watch for early signs of brachycephalic syndrome, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Boston Terriers are prone to.

 Veterinary Care Schedule for Boston Terriers